copernicus2070-pixel/QuizGame/README.md

 Provides feedback directly in the Pull Request under the Checks tab

+OOP concept covered

+Classes & Objects
+Defined in Question (lines 8–25) and subclasses.
+Objects created in QuizGame.java (lines 70–110).

+Encapsulation
+Private fields text and correctAnswer in Question (lines 10–11).
+Accessed via getText() and checkAnswer().

+Inheritance
+Subclasses (TrueFalseQuestion, MultipleChoiceQuestion, FillInTheBlankQuestion) extend Question (line 3 in each file).

+Polymorphism
+displayQuestion() overridden in each subclass. checkAnswer() overloaded in FillInTheBlankQuestion.
+Loop in QuizGame.java (lines 115–130) uses superclass references for dynamic binding.

 Future Enhancements

 Save results to a file for history tracking